 The migration process converts classic alert rules to new, equivalent alert rules, and creates action groups.
 In preparation, be aware of the following points:

-Both the notification payload format and the APIs to create and manage new alert rules are different from those of the classic alert rules because they support more features.
+Both the notification payload format and the APIs to create and manage new alert rules are different from classic alert rules because they support more features.
 Learn how to prepare for the migration.

 Some classic alert rules cannot be migrated by using the tool.
 Learn which rules cannot be migrated and what to do with them.